amplience/dc-sample-blog-nextjs/README.md

 6. Click "Save"

 Notes:

-* "Edition - published" trigger allows you to use the schedule features of Dynamic Content's, allowing you to schedule when your blog is updated.
+- "Edition - published" trigger allows you to use the schedule features of Dynamic Content's, allowing you to schedule when your blog is updated.

 ## How to Configure Visualizations

 [Visualisations](https://docs.amplience.net/production/visualizations.html) are easy to use and effective way of previewing your content before you publish it.

 For each of Content Type Schemas that support visualization (see table in [Content Type Schemas](#Content-Type-Schemas)) update each registered content type to include a visualization.
 The Visualization URI should be the domain with the path of `/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`, e.g. `http://my-blog.example.com/visualization.html?vse={{vse.domain}}&content={{content.sys.id}}`

+## How to configure Preview

+[Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a greate way of viewing how your entire blog site will look on the before you publish it.

+You can create a brand new Preview environment using the following Preview application URL: `https://<your-domain>/?vse={{vse.domain}}`.

 # Publishing